dokku/gitlab-ci/README.md

 For simplicity, each example is standalone, but may be combined as necessary to create the desired effect.

 - [Simple Example](/example-pipelines/simple.yml): Deploys a codebase on push or merge to master.
+- [Cancel previous runs on new push](/example-pipelines/cancel-previous-runs.yml): This pipeline is particularly useful when triggered by new pushes.
 - [Avoid SSH Host Keyscan](/example-pipelines/specify-ssh-host-key.yml): By default, this action will scan the host for it's SSH host key and use that value directly.
 This may not be desirable for security compliance reasons.

   The `SSH_HOST_KEY` value can be retrieved by calling `ssh-keyscan -t rsa $HOST`, where `$HOST` is the Dokku server's hostname.